The beautiful Grace Bay in the Turks and Caicos Islands

 Hobie Cat sailboats on Grace Bay Beach.

-Grace Bay is home to exquisite and vibrant reefs, yet unfortunately, except for the Bight Reef (Coral Gardens), located on the far western edge of the beach, the reefs are too far out to swim to, and must be visited via boat.
+Grace Bay is home to exquisite and vibrant reefs.
+However, except for the Bight Reef (Coral Gardens) located off the far western edge of the beach, the reefs are too far out to swim to and must be visited via boat.

-The Bight Reef and Smith’s Reef offer a wealth of fish, turtles, stingrays, lobsters, and coral to explore, yet are a little too far to walk to from many of the Grace Bay resorts.
-A snorkeling cruise to the barrier reef off Grace Bay and Leeward can be a great experience, as the underwater sights are a little different from the interior bay reefs, and there are bright sea fans and intricate coral topography to discover.
+The Bight Reef and Smith’s Reef offer a wealth of fish, turtles, stingrays, lobsters, and corals to explore, but are a little too far to walk to from many of the Grace Bay resorts.
+A snorkeling cruise to the barrier reef off Grace Bay and Leeward can be a great experience, as the underwater sights are a little different from the interior bay reefs and there are bright sea fans and intricate coral topography to discover.

 Dangers and Safety Concerns

-By far the greatest danger to swimmers is the reckless usage of powerboats.
-Tourists have been killed in the Grace Bay area by being struck by a boat.
+By far the greatest danger to swimmers is the reckless use of powerboats.
+Tourists have been killed in the Grace Bay area by boat strike.
 Most of this behavior is by small vessels offering banana boat and wake rides.
-Changes in the law require that such boats have a dedicated spotter, however, such mandated practices are often not followed, and it’s important to be aware of them.
+Changes in the law require that such boats have a dedicated spotter.
+However, such mandated practices are often not followed, and it’s important to be aware of them.

 Grace Bay Beach Accesses

-For persons that are driving to the beach, Grande Court 🡓, Forbes Point 🡓, Central 🡓, Rickie's 🡓, and the Regent Street 🡓 beach accesses offer the best balance of parking availability and beach quality.
+For persons who are driving to the beach, Grande Court, Forbes Point, Central, Rickie's, and the Regent Street beach accesses offer the best balance of parking availability and beach quality.

 Parking

 Free parking is readily available at essentially all Grace Bay Beach accesses.
-Grande Court 🡓, Central 🡓, Forbes Point 🡓, and Rickie's 🡓 have the largest parking space.
+Grande Court, Central, Forbes Point, and Rickie's have the largest parking spaces.

 Refreshments and Food

-At the Rickie's 🡓 beach access, takeout food can be conveniently purchased at the adjacent Rickie’s Flamingo Café restaurant for those that want to dine at their own spot on the beach.
-For sit-down dining on Grace Bay Beach, there’s a very wide selection of choices, including Rickie's Flamingo Café, Cabana Bar & Grill, The Deck, The Grill, Solana, Coralli Restaurant, Hemingway's Restaurant, and Bay Bistro.
+At the Rickie's beach access, takeout food can be conveniently purchased at the adjacent Rickie’s Flamingo Café restaurant for those who want to dine at their own spot on the beach.
+For sit-down dining on Grace Bay Beach, there’s a very wide selection of choices, including Cabana Bar & Grill, The Deck, The Grill, Solana, Coralli Restaurant, Hemingway’s Restaurant, and Bay Bistro.

 Accessibility